 Rather than sitting in a comfy office or taking a walking tour of the facility, the virtual interview usually relegates you to a head and shoulders shot of your interviewer and to use your imagination to envision the company’s physical environment.
-To overcome this potential barrier during a virtual interview, it’s important to do some homework on the organization.
+To stand out in an interview, it is important to overcome this potential barrier.
+Our best advice is to be prepared!
+Do some homework on the organization.
 Visit their website and watch any videos that give you a mental picture of the work setting.
 Read employee reviews of the company to see how they feel about working there.
 If you live nearby, drive by to see how big and well-maintained the facility is.
 Visit the company’s social media pages to get a sense of the corporate culture.
 If you know who will be interviewing you, research them personally to get a feel for their role, leadership style, and any connections you may have.
 Then, bring all of that knowledge to your “head and shoulders” interview.
 It will give you a leg up when you’re able to reference these things despite not being there in person.

 Your physical setting is also something you don’t usually have to consider during an interview.
 It can be easy to simply pull out your computer and think you’re ready to go.
 Not so.
 Your environment in a virtual interview will contribute to the impression you make, so keep these things in mind: